 As cancer has become one of the most serious problems to human health, more and more researchers pay attention to cancer diagnosis and therapy.
 In normal condition, the immune system can recognize and destroy cancer cells in early development of cancer.
 However, once the immune system fails to recognize the alterations in cancer cells or cancer cells are actively evading the immune response, cancer will develop.

 The recognition of cancer specific antigens is of particular interest in the field and can drive the development of effective targeted therapy, for example, developing new vaccines, new antibodies and tumor marker-based diagnostic kits for rapid diagnosis.
 As a primary manufacturer of recombinant proteins, Creative Biomart provides recombinant proteins of several sources, grades and formulations for cancer immunology research applications.

-4. Mapara M Y, Sykes M. Tolerance and cancer: mechanisms of tumor evasion and strategies for breaking tolerance[J].
+3. Mapara M Y, Sykes M. Tolerance and cancer: mechanisms of tumor evasion and strategies for breaking tolerance[J].
 Journal of Clinical Oncology, 2004, 22(6): 1136-1151.